migrcode/sql-analysis/sql-cheatsheet.md

 # Preface

-For most of the examples below, the Airbnb dataset from [insideairbnb.com](http://insideairbnb.com/get-the-data) is used.
+For most of the examples below, the Northwind dataset from [github.com/Microsoft](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs) is used.

 # 1. Basics